nrfconnect/sdk-nrf/include/date_time.rst

 #.
 If the time information obtained from the onboard modem of nRF9160 is not valid, the library requests time from NTP servers.
 #.
 If the NTP time request does not succeed, the library tries to request time information from several other NTP servers, before it fails.

-The :cpp:func:`date_time_set` function can be used to obtain the current date-time information from external sources independent of the internal date-time update routine.
+The :c:func:`date_time_set` function can be used to obtain the current date-time information from external sources independent of the internal date-time update routine.
 Time from GPS can be such an external source.

-To get date-time information from the library, either call the :cpp:func:`date_time_uptime_to_unix_time_ms` function or the :cpp:func:`date_time_now` function.
+To get date-time information from the library, either call the :c:func:`date_time_uptime_to_unix_time_ms` function or the :c:func:`date_time_now` function.
 See the API documentation for more information on these functions.

 .. note::

    The first date-time update cycle (after boot) does not occur until the time set by the :option:`CONFIG_DATE_TIME_UPDATE_INTERVAL_SECONDS` has elapsed.
-   It is recommended to call the :cpp:func:`date_time_update` function after the device has connected to LTE, to get the initial date-time information.
+   It is recommended to call the :c:func:`date_time_update` function after the device has connected to LTE, to get the initial date-time information.

 Configuration
 *************